Red Hat Ceph Storage Test Drive

 You must run all the commands using ceph user and from management node, Unless otherwise specified.

-• From your workstation login to Ceph management node as ceph user
+- From your workstation login to Ceph management node as

 $ ssh ceph@<IP address of Ceph Management node>